Middleware Execution Order and Priority

 Debugging & Observability Workflows

 Deterministic execution requires traceable invocation boundaries.
 Inject X-Request-Trace-ID at step 0 and propagate it through all downstream handlers.
 Structured JSON execution timelines must log step index, execution duration, and response status to identify chain truncation.
-Provider log aggregation (Vercel Analytics, Netlify Edge Logs, Cloudflare Wrangler) should parse these timelines for latency regression detection.
+Provider log aggregation (Vercel Analytics, Netlify Edge Logs, Cloudflare wrangler tail) should parse these timelines for latency regression detection.

 const executionLog: Array<{ step: string; durationMs: number; status: number }> = [];